The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 Less friction = more purchases.
 This is proven behavioral economics.

-4. Targeting the Financially Vulnerable
+4. Reaching the Financially Vulnerable

 The Research Evidence

-A Central Bank of Ireland study found:
+A Central Bank of Ireland behavioral study found:

 This isn't opinion.
 This is measured behavioral change.